longhotsummer/openbylaws.org.za/README.md

 5. Add a `REGION=<code>` entry to the `matrix` element of `.travis.yml` so that travis builds the microsite.
 6. Create an appropriate S3 bucket in Greg's AWS S3 Account: `<name>.openbylaws.org.za`
 7. Create a corresponding cloudfront distribution, and create a DNS entry in Route 53.

-## Regular municipalities without a microsite

-1. Add the municipality to `regions.json`, copying one of the existing regions **that doesn't have a microsite attribute.**
-2. Use the municipality code as per https://en.wikipedia.org/wiki/List_of_municipalities_in_South_Africa
-3. Source a placard image and save it as `/img/municipalities/<code>-placard.jpg`
-4. Source the municipality's logo and save it as `/img/municipalities/<code>-logo.png`

 # Architecture